-Alright ladies, it’s time to talk about probably the most anticipated part of planning a wedding… dress shopping!
-To be more exact, I want to talk about what to do before going shopping.
-Namely, research.
-Yep, I said it.
-Research.
-To go shopping.
+It’s about time we talk about what might be the most anticipated part of planning a wedding… dress shopping!
+And to be exact, let’s talk about what you need to do before you go wedding dress shopping…

 If you haven’t already read my own dress story, definitely start there to get the backstory.
-In a nutshell: I DIDN’T do my research, was super excited to get a dress, acted too fast, settled for one, and then months later ended up getting my perfect dress.
-All of that could have been prevented by doing one thing.
-RESEARCH.
+In a nutshell: I DIDN’T do my research.
+I was super excited to go dress shopping, acted too fast, settled for one, and then months later ended up getting a different (but perfect) dress.
+And guess what?
+All of that could have been prevented by doing one thing: RESEARCH.

-Yeah, I looked online and saw pretty dresses.
-And I even pretty much had a style and designer screaming to me from my plethora of saved dress photos, but I just didn’t realize it.
-In looking at dresses online, what I didn’t look for was WHERE those dresses were carried.
-I just expected the style and designer of the dresses I liked to be at whatever store I went to.
-Which happened to be whatever stores were the closest to me.
-Which were crap.
-And didn’t carry the designer that I loved.
-Again, this waste of time and money could have been avoided if I had just done a little more RESEARCH!
+Yes, I looked online, saw pretty dresses, and save the ones I liked (sidenote: back then Pinterest didn’t even exist- can you imagine).
+I even had a pretty specific style and designer screaming to me from my plethora of saved dress photos, but I didn’t realize it.
+When I was looking at dresses online, I didn’t look for WHERE those dresses were carried.
+I just thought that the style and designer of the dresses I liked would be at whatever stores I went to.
+Which happened to just be the stores that were closest to me… which weren’t exactly the best… and didn’t carry the designer that I loved.
+It kills me knowing that this waste of time and money could have been avoided if I had just done a little more RESEARCH!

-3. DEFINE.
-Here’s one of the places where I messed up and you’ll need to pay attention.
+Here’s one of the places where I messed up in my own wedding dress search.
 You should see some sort of pattern once you’ve refined what you saved.
 It could be a fabric, a dress style, a type of embellishment, a color, or even a designer.
 Gather the similarities and define them.
 Know what it is that you’re liking so you can tell the dress store.
-(In my case, I knew I liked laced, but what I didn’t realize was that I was obsessed with a certain designer who had like 3 different lines of dresses, and I loved them all.)
+(In my case, I knew I liked laced, but what I didn’t realize was that I was obsessed with a certain designer who had 3 different lines of dresses, and I loved them all.)

-5. SHOP!
-And now you’ve done your research, and it’s time to shop!
+Once you’ve done your research and planned out your appointments, it’s time to shop!
 Remember, it’s okay if you don’t find “the one” at your first store or on the first day of shopping.
-Take your time, don’t rush.
-If you have trouble deciding, try to envision yourself in that dress walking down the aisle to your fiance.
+Also remember to keep an open mind when you’re in the bridal shops, because dresses look very different on you than they do on the hanger.
+Oh and most importantly, take your time and don’t rush.
+If you have trouble deciding whether or not you love a dress, try to envision yourself walking down the aisle to your fiance in it.
 That’s what helped me. :) And most of all, have FUN!